IgorPiema/WorldQuant_University-_Applied-Data-Science-Lab/README.md

 Learners use a dataset of 21,000 properties to determine if real estate prices are influenced more by property size or location.
 They import and clean data from a CSV file, build data visualizations, and examine the relationship between two variables using correlation.

 ### 2. APARTMENT SALES IN BUENOS AIRES:
-Learners build a linear regression model to predict apartment prices in Argentina.
-They create a data pipeline to impute missing values and encode categorical features, and they improve model performance by reducing overfitting.
+The tasks consist in building a linear regression model to predict apartment prices in Argentina. i have created a data pipeline to impute missing values and encode categorical features, and improve model performance by reducing overfitting.

 ### 3. AIR QUALITY IN NAIROBI:
 Learners build an ARMA time-series model to predict particulate matter levels in Kenya.
 They extract data from a MongoDB database using pymongo, and improve model performance through hyperparameter tuning.